Why are dealerships closing?

 When will Holden dealers reopen?

 We will follow guidance provided by the Government and will resume operations as soon as deemed safe to do so.
-At the very least, our dealerships will be shut until Thursday April 23.

 Is my scheduled servicing considered part of an essential business?

-No – unless you and/ or your sector is specifically listed on the Government C-19 website, then your scheduled servicing appointment will not happen while the country remains at Level 4.
+No – unless you and/or your sector is specifically listed on the Government C-19 website, then your scheduled servicing appointment will not happen while the country remains at Level 4.
 You will need to rebook your service when the Government deems it safe to downgrade the Alert Level.

 If my car breaks down, can I still access 0800-HOLDEN roadside assistance?